roman-milk/roman-milk.github.io/my-bi-valentine.md

  I mumbled a few utterances of acceptance to the terms and Michelle, apparently satisfied, said, "Good, it's settled then."

  She relaxed and eased back against the settee, with me simply appreciating the way she looked just lounging there.
 Despite what I'd so grudgingly promised I still experienced the urge to stand and go to her and lean in for a kiss.
 I wanted to rip the blouse open and bury my face between her big breasts.
 The memory of her yellow bikini rushed back and desire rose in a hot welling of lust, my cock stiffening with renewed interest.
-Report_Story #2